exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Disable classes
 ---------------

-This directive allows you to disable certain classes in the php.ini.
+This directive disables the provided list of classes in the `php.ini`.

+Once disabled, the classes may be created, via an extension or in the code of PHP.
+Custom classes may still be created and used.

 .. code-block:: php